 Assembly Explorer view

 Assembly Explorer allows opening multiple assemblies and keeping a list of open assemblies and folders.
 You can traverse and explore all open assemblies.
-Expanding an assembly node lists namespaces within the assembly, which can be further expanded to types and type members, as well as assembly references.
+Expanding an assembly node lists namespaces within the assembly, which can be further expanded to types and type members, as well as assembly references, resources, and metadata.
 You can double-click any type to decompile it or fetch source from a symbol server (depending on your settings).

 In addition, the Assembly Explorer contains nodes representing base types and inheritors of the current type.

-To open the Assembly Explorer view, open the Explorer window (Ctrl+Alt+L or Assemblies on the window title selector.) and choose
+To open the Assembly Explorer view, open the Explorer window (Alt+1 or Assemblies on the window title selector.) and choose

 To filter items in the Assembly Explorer, just start typing when the window is in focus.
 Note that you can use CamelHumps here.

 Opens an assembly from project file, library file, or a ZIP archive.
-For more information, see Opening and Closing Assemblies.
+For more information, see Open and close assemblies.

-Since JetBrains Rider processes the selected folder recursively, make sure not to add a folder that may contain too many assemblies (e.g. Program Files).
+Since JetBrains Rider processes the selected folder recursively, make sure not to add a folder that may contain too many assemblies (for example Program Files).
 It might take long to load all assemblies in JetBrains Rider.